 Fast forward to now, and you’re probably hearing from someone (your web developer, your customers, your mom) that you need to get on board and buy a certificate for your website.
 They’re right.
 Click here to get started, or keep reading if you remain skeptical.

 Are you who you say you are?

 To obtain an SSL certificate, site owners pass through an ownership verification process, which varies according to the certificate level.
-For sites with a certificate installed, most browsers display a visual signal that assures visitors that they’re in the right place.
+For sites with a certificate installed, most browsers display a visual cue that assures visitors that they’re in the right place.
 Chrome uses a simple lock icon, and Firefox and IE turn the address bar a lovely shade of green.
-Careful users of the internet watch for such cues and navigate away from sites that don’t have them.
+Careful users of the internet watch for these signals and navigate away from sites that don’t have them.